Chris-C3A/SafeStash/README.md

 1. **User Registration and Authentication**:

    - Users sign up and log in using their email and password.
-   - JWT-based authentication is used to manage user sessions securely.
+   - Session-based authentication is used to manage user sessions securely.

 2. **Dashboard Access**: